Azure/bicep/docs/tutorial/03-using-expressions.md

 In the first tutorial, we declared a basic storage account resource and augmented that declaration with references to declared parameters and variables.
 These references are forms of **expressions**.

-There are lots of powerful expressions to take advantage of in your bicep files.
+There are lots of powerful expressions to take advantage of in your Bicep files.

-## Using a bicep function
+## Using a Bicep function

-Any valid [ARM Template function](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions) is also a valid bicep function.
+Any valid [ARM Template function](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions) is also a valid Bicep function.

-The following are all valid function calls in bicep:
+The following are all valid function calls in Bicep:

 ```bicep
 param currentTime string = utcNow()